Mesothelioma Insurance Options

 Employer Health Care

-Employer health care plans are typically the most desirable because the insurance company does not usually consider an employee’s health status.
+Employer health care plans are typically the most desirable.
+This is because the insurance company does not usually consider an employee’s health status.
 The employer negotiates a premium with the insurance company on behalf of all employees under the plan.
-Mesothelioma is rare so you should check with your employer health care regarding the mesothelioma insurance options.

 Medicare or Medicaid

 Medicare and Medicaid are specifically designed to help senior citizens and those who cannot afford healthcare, respectively.
-Since mesothelioma primarily affects older individuals, it is likely that many patients qualify for Medicare benefits.
+Since mesothelioma primarily affects older individuals, many patients qualify for Medicare benefits.
 For those who have limited income, Medicaid is available.
 Visit the Centers for Medicare & Medicaid Services website for more information.

 State Health Insurance Pools

-Insurance pools are another option available to those who cannot get health care coverage.
-These plans help those whose seek coverage after they’ve been diagnosed, which labels them with a pre-existing condition.
+Insurance pools are an option available to those who cannot get health care coverage.
+These plans help those who seek coverage after they’ve been diagnosed.

 Private Individual Insurance